ThreatCentral/elderberry/README.md

 Taxii10Template is a convenient way to connect a Spring application to a TAXII 1.0 server.
 This template allows you to easily connect with a [TAXII 1.0](http://taxii.mitre.org/specifications/version1.0) server.

-The Spring-TAXII library uses [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.
+The Spring-TAXII library uses the [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.

 # Setup your gradle project